 The Arch of Steel

 was originally created as a lithographic print by American artist James E Allen printed on paper during the Great Depression in 1937 and is currently housed at the Smithsonian American Art Museum in Washington DC, USA.

-An image symbolic of the dark, oppressive times of the depression but with a message of hope : building bridges and stimulating the economy.
+An image symbolic of the dark, oppressive times of the depression but with a message of hope : ‘Building Bridges’.

 This is a digital re-construction / re-working of the old composition.